 Also, Holland chickens can be affected by internal and external parasites.
-Internal parasites are gapeworms, roundworms, tapeworms, etc., while external parasites are lice and mites.
-To keep your children healthy, it’s essential you deal with both parasites.
+Internal parasites are tapeworms, roundworms, tapeworms, etc., while external parasites are lice and mites.
+To keep your chickens healthy, it’s essential you deal with both parasites.

 4 Tips For Raising Holland Chicken